imanzaf/ifte4-finanalytics-exp/README.md

     - It can sell up to 100% of a position (quantity_level = 3)

 - Short sales are currently not implemented.

+# TODO
+- implement comparison of equal weighted portfolio for test
+- implement comparison with buy and hold of S&P
+- add visualisation